A dangerous Covid-19 variant has spread to all 50 US states. Experts worry it could send cases surging - KRDO

 The highly contagious Covid-19 variant first identified in the UK has now been reported in every state in the US, and experts are concerned spreading variants could send cases surging.

-“America appears to be done with the pandemic,” said Dr. Michael Osterholm, director for the Center for Infectious Disease Research and Policy at the University of Minnesota.
+“America appears to be done with the pandemic,” Dr. Michael Osterholm, director for the Center for Infectious Disease Research and Policy at the University of Minnesota, said Monday evening.
 “The virus is not done with us.”

 More than 15,000 cases of the B.1.1.7 coronavirus variant, which also appears to be more deadly, have been reported in the US.
 While the US races to get Americans vaccinated in time, many experts are asking the public to hold onto precautions for just a little while longer.